 Don’t force it

 We’ve always waited to begin potty training until the child has shown interest in doing so.
 However, as I type this, I’m getting ready to duct tape my twins to the toilet until they go potty on it (can you tell I’m tired of wiping 3 butts multiple times a day?).
+Unfortunately, parenting a strong-willed child and potty training is not an ideal combination.

 When your child is sitting on the potty, it might take some time before anything happens.
 To keep them distracted, have them look at books, sing songs, or play the iPad.